fbpx skip to Main Content

 “I also realized that even though I prayed and read Scripture regularly, not much in my life would be different if I didn’t pray and read my Bible.
 That is, I was living as a practical atheist, meaning my personal relationship with God did not really affect much inside me.
 I was at the time managing editor of Christianity Today, so naturally, I edited and wrote a lot of things that were Christian to the core.”

-Again, I deeply admire this man’s courage and view such public writing as constructive.
+I view such a public admission as constructive.

 I didn’t NOT love Him.
 I didn’t NOT believe in Him.
 I just didn’t truly believe or love the Lord.
 I didn’t follow even that most basic commandment.
 Then how on earth could I call myself a disciple of Jesus?